Greenbelt station: History

 The Greenbelt station played a role during the January 20, 2009 presidential inauguration of Barack Obama.
 Prior to this date, a decision was made by Washington Metropolitan Area Transit Authority (WMATA) officials not to allow private cars to park at this station in order to allow more than 1,100 charter buses to use the parking.
 However, only 35 such requests were made by private bus companies, and WMATA then reversed its decision, opening up 3,400 spaces to private vehicles.

+Route B30 express service to Baltimore–Washington International Airport (BWI) formerly began/ended at Greenbelt station, allowing for connections to Baltimore's regional transit services.
+The line used to run daily until 2017 before eliminating all weekend service.
+Service was suspended in March 2020 and permanently discontinued due to the COVID-19 pandemic.

 On June 25, 2017, Metro's Yellow Line trains stopped serving the station due to the elimination of Rush+, which was part of major changes to the Metrorail system.
 On May 20, 2019, Metro announced that Yellow Line trains will be re-extended from Mount Vernon Square and Fort Totten to Greenbelt at all service hours beginning May 25, 2019.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The platforms at the Greenbelt station would be rebuilt starting on May 29, 2021 through September 6, 2021.
 On April 8, 2021, a COVID-19 mass vaccination site was opened in the parking lot of Greenbelt station.